Christian McCaffrey: 2022 season

 McCaffrey was traded to the 49ers on October 20, 2022, in exchange for a second, third, and fourth-round pick in the 2023 NFL draft, and a fifth-round pick in the 2024 draft.

 McCaffrey made his 49ers debut in Week 7 against the Chiefs, where he had 38 rushing yards and 24 receiving yards in the 44–23 loss.
 In Week 8 against the Rams, McCaffrey became the first 49ers running back to record passing, rushing, and receiving touchdowns in the same game.
 McCaffrey was the fourth player since the 1970 AFL–NFL merger to complete the trifecta.
 He was named National Football Conference (NFC) Offensive Player of the Week for Week 8.
 In Week 13, against the Dolphins, he had 146 scrimmage yards and a receiving touchdown in the 33–17 victory.
 In the following game against the Buccaneers, he had 153 scrimmage yards, one rushing touchdown, and one receiving touchdown in the 35–7 victory.
 In the next game, against the Seahawks, he had 138 scrimmage yards and a rushing touchdown in the 21–13 victory.
 In Week 17, against the Raiders, he had 193 scrimmage yards and a rushing touchdown in the 37–34 victory.
 He finished the 2022 season with 244 carries for 1,139 rushing yards and eight rushing touchdowns to go along with 85 receptions for 741 receiving yards and five receiving touchdowns.
 He was named to the Pro Bowl.

 McCaffrey was productive in the postseason for the 49ers.
 In the Wild Card Round against the Seattle Seahawks, he had 15 carries for 119 rushing yards to go with a receiving touchdown in the 41–23 victory.
 He had a rushing touchdown in the 19–12 victory over the Dallas Cowboys in the Divisional Round.
 In the NFC Championship, he had 106 scrimmage yards and a rushing touchdown in the 31–7 loss to the Philadelphia Eagles.
-The 49ers' quarterback room in the game was so depleted to injury that McCaffrey had to line up as the emergency quarterback.
 He was ranked 35th by his fellow players on the NFL Top 100 Players of 2023.